bufordtaylor/crypto-cost-basis-calculator/README.md

 It's *important* that you save your result file and use it for future years' cost basis calculations.

 # Feedback
-If you find any errors, bugs or have general feedback on this script, please tweet me at @krishna_nr.
+If you saved on taxes, find any bugs or have general feedback on this script, please tweet me at @krishna_nr.

 Did the script save you money?
-Please let me know.
-Also, consider donating some or all of your tax savings to the [IRC](https://help.rescue.org/donate#webform-component-donation) or [ACLU](https://action.aclu.org/give/make-tax-deductible-gift-aclu-foundation).
+Consider donating some or all of your tax savings to the [IRC](https://help.rescue.org/donate#webform-component-donation) or [ACLU](https://action.aclu.org/give/make-tax-deductible-gift-aclu-foundation).